-renewable energy technology set in should swiftly map, assess and ensure suitable land and sea areas that are available for renewable energy projects, commensurate with their national energy and climate plans, the contributions towards the revised 2030 renewable energy target and other factors such as the availability of resources, grid infrastructure and the targets of the EU Biodiversity Strategy.
-The Commission proposal for a Directive of the European Parliament and of the Council amending Directive (EU) 2018/2001 on the promotion of the use of energy from renewable sources, Directive 2010/31/EU on the energy performance of buildings and Directive 2012/27/EU on energy efficiency50 and the Commission recommendation on accelerating permitting for renewable energy projects and facilitating Power Purchase Agreements51, both adopted on 18 May 2022, also provide for the identification Member States should designate a sub-set of such areas as renewables accelerationgo to areas.
+The Commission proposal for a Directive of the European Parliament and of the Council amending Directive (EU) 2018/2001 on the promotion of the use of energy from renewable sources, Directive 2010/31/EU on the energy performance of buildings and Directive 2012/27/EU on energy efficiency50 and the Commission recommendation on accelerating permitting for renewable energy projects and facilitating Power Purchase Agreements51, both adopted on 18 May 2022, also provide for the identification of renewables go-to areas.
 Those are specific locations, whether on land or sea, particularly suitable for the installation of plants for the production of energy from renewable sources, other than biomass combustion plants, where the deployment of a specific type of renewable energy is not expected to have significant environmental impacts, in view of the particularities of the selected territory.
-Member States should give priority to artificial and built surfaces, such as rooftops and facades of buildings, transport infrastructure and their direct surroundingsareas, parking areas, farms, waste sites, industrial sites, mines, artificial inland water bodies, lakes or reservoirs, and, where appropriate, urban waste water treatment sites, as well as degraded land not usable for agriculture.
-Directive (EU) 2018/2001 also establishes that Member States may adopt a plan or plans to designate dedicated infrastructure areas for the development of grid and storage projects that are necessary to integrate renewable energy into the electricity system, where such development is not expected to have significant environmental impacts or such impacts can be duly mitigated or, where not possible, compensated.
-The aim of such areas shall be to support and complement the renewables acceleration areas.
-In the designation of renewables accelerationgo-to areas and dedicated infrastructure areas, Member States should avoid protected areas and consider their national nature restoration plans.
-Member States should coordinate the development of national restoration plans with the mapping of areas necessary for national contribution towards the 2030 renewable energy target and, where relevant, with the designation of the renewables accelerationgo-to areas and dedicated grid areas.
-During the preparation of the nature restoration plans, Member States should ensure synergies with the build-up of renewable energy and energy infrastructure and with the already designated renewables acceleration areas and dedicated grid go-to areas and ensure that the functioning of these renewables go-to areas, including the permitting procedures applicable in these renewables go-to areas foreseen by Directive (EU) 2018/2001, remain unchanged.
+Member States should give priority to artificial and built surfaces, such as rooftops, transport infrastructure areas, parking areas, waste sites, industrial sites, mines, artificial inland water bodies, lakes or reservoirs, and, where appropriate, urban waste water treatment sites, as well as degraded land not usable for agriculture.
+In the designation of renewables go-to areas, Member States should avoid protected areas and consider their national nature restoration plans.
+Member States should coordinate the development of national restoration plans with the designation of the renewables go-to areas.
+During the preparation of the nature restoration plans, Member States should ensure synergies with the already designated renewables go-to areas and ensure that the functioning of the renewables go-to areas, including the permitting procedures applicable in the renewables go-to areas foreseen by Directive (EU) 2018/2001, remain unchanged.